datadrivers/terraform-provider-nexus/docs/data-sources/blobstore_list.md

 page_title: "Data Source nexus_blobstore_list"
 subcategory: "Blobstore"
 description: |-
-  Use this data source to get a list with all blob stores.
+  Use this data source to get a list with all Blob Stores.
 ---
 # Data Source nexus_blobstore_list
-Use this data source to get a list with all blob stores.
+Use this data source to get a list with all Blob Stores.
 ## Example Usage
 ```terraform
 data "nexus_blobstore_list" "all" {}